 His parents played an important role in developing his character.
 He served as an altar boy in the Catholic Church at Massachusetts.
-As the Kerry family often shifted from one place to another, John attended more than one school in his childhood.
+As his family often shifted from one place to another, John attended more than one school in his childhood.
 He attended St. Albans School in Washington D.C., Swiss boarding school Fessenden School in West Newton, etc.

 Interest in Politics

 He actively participated in games like ice hockey, lacrosse, etc., and also played electronic bass for the band of his school.
 During his graduation, as he had grown interest in politics, he took active participation in many campaigns, and in the 1960 presidential elections, he gave a political speech (first time in his life) in support of John F. Kennedy.

 To support himself, he took up a job of loading trucks at a grocery warehouse, and worked as a door-to-door salesman.
 At Yale, Kerry continued his involvement in politics, and gained a prominent position in the political field.
 He was selected as a President of The Yale Political Union, and he also took part in many movements.

 After graduation, Kerry served in the United States Navy during the Vietnam War, from 1966 to 1970.
 He served as a Lieutenant, and was honored with many medals, such as the Silver Star, Purple Hearts, and Bronze Star, for the display of bravery and other important skills.

-In April end, 1971, Kerry was the first veteran to testify before Congress about the war, and he spoke for about two hours.
-He put forward views of VVAW about the war, presented suggestions/proposals on ending the war, etc., in front of the Senate Committee.
-For the next few years, he worked for VVAW and campaigned for it protesting against US Foreign Policies and War Policies.
+In April end, 1971, he was the first veteran to testify before Congress about the war, and he spoke for about 2 hours.
+He put forward views of VVAW, presented suggestions/proposals on ending the war, etc., in front of the Senate Committee.
+For the next few years, he worked for VVAW, campaigned for it protesting against US Foreign Policies and War Policies.